Fizzyo/FizzyoFramework-Unity/README.md

 To go back to the game dashboard or to the high scores click on the relevant button The Achievement Dashboard - All actions performed on games can be preformed on achievements The High Score Dashboard - At the moment you can only view the top 20 scores in your game there

+## Fizzyo Game UID
+In order to use game achievements, high scores and analytics your game will need to be registed on the (Fizzyo Portal) see https://github.com/Fizzyo/Creating-Games-for-Fizzyo for further details on how to build and share your game.

 ### Deleting Games